avigad/polya/README.md

 to see which external packages are present.

-There are a tutorial and sample problems in the folder 'example.py'.
+There are a tutorial and sample problems in the folder 'examples'.
 See the 'README.md' in that folder for more information.

-For comparisons to other systems, see the data in the folder 'examples/other_systems'.
+For benchmark comparisons, see 'examples/results.md' and the data in the folder 'examples/other_systems'.